 Harvest of the Month

-A great companion to the Fresh Fruit & Vegetable Program is Green Mountain Farm to School’s Harvest of the Month program, which provides ready-to-go food and nutrition education materials linked to a different vegetable or fruit each month of the school year.
+A great companion to the Fresh Fruit & Vegetable Program is Vermont Harvest of the Month, which provides recipes and ready-to-go educational materials for a different Vermont-grown crop each month.

 Vermont Fresh Fruit & Vegetable Resources